 Don't know much about short codes?
 No worries!
 After you finish reading this, we're sure you're going to be well on your way to becoming an expert.

 What is an SMS Short Code?

 An SMS short code is a four, five, or six-digit number, depending on the region you operate in.
 Businesses use such digit codes to send SMS and MMS messages while consumers can use it to interact with businesses.
 These codes are intentionally kept short, so they are memorable for the consumer, increasing the response rate.
 This high response rate makes it a useful marketing tool.

 The messages sent through SMS short codes can contain coupons, promotional material, awareness surveys, general information, or— well, almost anything.
-The sky is the limit with SMS short codes, as long as you're in compliance with CTIA and FCC guidelines.
+The sky is the limit with SMS short codes, and there are many benefits of using short code as long as you're in compliance with CTIA and FCC guidelines.
 One of the most important guidelines is that you have to receive explicit permission from the user before sending messages, which can be accomplished through an opt-in program.

 Short codes are often used in conjunction with keywords, which are specific words that allow subscribers to interact with your messages.
 Does this sound familiar?
 "Text SALE to 12334 to claim your 20% discount, but hurry fast!
 Supplies are limited."
 In this SMS message, 12334 is the short code and SALE is the keyword.

 SMS short codes come in two varieties: a dedicated short code and a shared short code.
 You might be able to guess what they are by the names, but we're going to explain it below, just in case.

 1. Dedicated SMS Short Code